Home General country informationPhilippines – General info

 ancient finds prove the existence of hominids in the Philippines

-Aeta, short-lived, dark-skinned collectors and hunters from mainland Asia.
+Aeta, small-statured, dark-skinned gatherers and hunters immigrate from the Asian mainland.

-Seafaring protomales from Inner Asia displace the Aeta, from the island coasts into the hinterland.
+seafaring protomalaia from Inner Asia displace the Aeta from the island coasts into the hinterland.

-Enter Deutero- or Jungmalaien and introduce a higher culture.
+Deutereo or Young Malays immigrate and introduce a higher culture.

-The southern Philippines come under the influence of the powerful Buddhist empire Sri Vijaya founded on Sumatra.
+The southern Philippines comes under the influence of the powerful Buddhist empire Sri Vijaya, founded on Sumatra.

-Chinese sailors set up trading bases in the Philippines
+Chinese seafarers establish trading bases in the Philippines

 14th century

-The Javanese kingdom of Majapahit extends its power to the Philippines.
+The Javanese empire of Majapahit extends its power to the Philippines.

 1380

 The first Arab scholar, Makdum, reaches the Sulu Islands.
-In the south, Islam is spreading.
+Islam is spreading in the south.

 1521